VeloxDB/VeloxDB/Doc/guide/data_model.md

 >In the current implementation of the inverse reference index, even the references that are excluded from the inverse reference index produce some overhead.
 This is planned to be fixed in the near future.

 >[!CAUTION]
 >Excluding a reference property from the inverse reference index needs to be done with extreme caution.
 This can severely impact the performance of delete operations of the referenced class.
 Whenever an object is being deleted from the database, the database will check the inverse reference index to see if there are objects in the database that reference the deleted object.
 If that is the case, these references need to be handled, before the delete operation is allowed.
 If a reference property is excluded from the index, database needs to perform a class scan (equivalent to full table scan in relational databases) to check whether there is an object referencing the deleted object.
-In our last example, if we were to delete an Entity object, the database would have to scan through an entire SalesOrder class to verify that no order is currently referencing the deleted entity.
+In our last example, if we were to delete an Entity object, the database would have to scan through an entire Order class to verify that no order is currently referencing the deleted entity.
 We already talked about how large class scans can create problems when executing inside a read-write transaction, so be sure to test your specific use case.

 ### Estimating Inverse Reference Memory Requirements